Tanzu-Solutions-Engineering/spring-cloud-dataflow-samples/batch/README.md

 The repo contains the following modules.

 - **core:** Contains common code used by the rest of the applications
-- **file-ingest:** Spring batch application that reads first name and last name from a given csv file as `filepath` parameter and write to the database table called `Manager_1`.
+- **file-ingest:** Spring batch application that reads first name and last name from a given csv file as `localFilePath` parameter and write to the database table called `Demo_FileImport`.
-- **db-uppercase:** Spring batch application that reads first name and last name from table `Manager_1` table and convert it to uppercase and stores it in table `Manager_2`
+- **db-uppercase:** Spring batch application that reads first name and last name from table `Demo_FileImport` table and convert it to uppercase and stores it in table `Demo_Case`
-- **db-lowercase:** Spring batch application that reads first name and last name from table `Manager_1` table and convert it to lowercase and stores it in table `Manager_2`
+- **db-lowercase:** Spring batch application that reads first name and last name from table `Demo_Case` table and convert it to lowercase and stores it in table `Demo_Case`
-- **db-reverse:** Spring batch application that reads first name and last name from table `Manager_2` table and reverses the names and stores it in table `Manager_3`
+- **db-reverse:** Spring batch application that reads first name and last name from table `Demo_Case` table and reverses the names and stores it in table `Demo_Reverse`
-- **db-delete:** Spring batch application that reads first name and last name from table `Manager_3` table deletes the row
+- **db-delete:** Spring batch application that reads first name and last name from table `Demo_Reverse` table deletes the row

 ## Build